What does it take to style bookshelves? It pretty much comes down to the arrangement of two things:

 With just these three new stacking ideas, I know you can make an immediate impact on your bookshelves.
 I hope you’ll grab a few books and give them a try.

 Ready to have more fun with your books?
-Get the complete Shelve It: How to Style Bookshelves class when you join Décorography this month.
+Take the Shelve It: How to Style Bookshelves class.
 The 3-video class includes basics of bookshelf styling, 14 ways to mix books with decor, and how to choose the right accessories, so you can make your bookshelves look good and make room to mix in meaningful and decorative objects.